szabogabor91/gimlet-website/src/blog/are-you-sure-none-of-your-containers-run-as-root.md

               runAsNonRoot: true
 ```

-The above `ClusterPolicy` is checking if the depployed `Deployments` have the `runAsNonRoot: true` flag in their pod specification.
+The above `ClusterPolicy` is checking if the deployed `Deployments` have the `runAsNonRoot: true` flag in their pod specification.
 If not, then it will not pass this policy.

 It is worth noting that Kyverno is not looking inside the container to validate if it is really running as root.
 Instead, it relies on existing Kubernetes controls, `runAsNonRoot: true`, and the developer's diligence of adding the flag in their `Deployment` configuration.
 Should they not add the flag, their deployment is flagged if the policy is in `validationFailureAction: audit` mode, or rejected if `validationFailureAction ` is set to `enforce`.

-The above policy is part of group of `restricted` policies that you can deploy with Gimlet Stack.
+The above policy is part of the `restricted` policies that you can deploy with Gimlet Stack.
 The two supported set of policies, baseline and restricted, are also documented on the [Kyverno website](https://kyverno.io/policies).

 ## Checking violating containers